Who Knows?: On Non-Dualism and Spiritual Direction, Presence Journal, September 2015

-Rev. Ani has provided continuing education for counselors through the Louisiana Association for Spiritual, Ethical, and Religious Values in Counseling, for dietitians through the Council on Renal Nutrition, and for social workers through the National Association of Social Workers/Louisiana chapter.
+Ani has provided continuing education for counselors through Trusted Provider Network (TPN), the Louisiana Association for Spiritual, Ethical, and Religious Values in Counseling, for dietitians through the Council on Renal Nutrition, and for social workers through the National Association of Social Workers/Louisiana chapter.

-Rev. Ani has been married to Aaron Hebert for 24 years until his death in September 2022 and has two grown sons, Zack and Joshua.
-Hiking at Chicot State Park Arboretum, camping, singing, playing Spades, and sitting on her porch are some of her favorite pastimes.
+Ani was married to Aaron Hebert for 24 years until his death in September 2022 and has two grown sons, Zack and Joshua.
+Hiking, biking, writing, singing, playing piano, playing Spades, and traveling in her tiny home are some of her favorite pastimes.